-Over the next two decades, he was diagnosed with depression, anxiety, PTSD, postural orthostatic tachycardia syndrome (POTS), mast cell activation syndrome (MCAS), and hypermobility.
-He also began hormone replacement therapy to initiate the transition from female to male.
+Over the next two decades, he was diagnosed with depression, anxiety, post-traumatic stress disorder (PTSD), postural orthostatic tachycardia syndrome (POTS), mast cell activation syndrome (MCAS), and hypermobility.
+He also began gender-affirming hormone therapy.

 “I have a lot going on,” Schultz explains.
 “And on top of everything, managing my arthritis meds, while also navigating hormone replacement therapy is no easy task.”
 But Schultz feels extremely lucky to have a core group of competent doctors, including a rheumatologist, pain specialist, physical therapist, and primary care doctor, to oversee his complicated care.